 Never has sustainable travel been as important as it is today.
-As the numbers of tourists jet-setting about the globe rises year on year, so we must be more mindful of the impact our travels have on the places and people we visit.
+As the number of tourists jet-setting about the globe rises year on year (or at least it was, thanks COVID), we must be more mindful of the impact our travels have on the places and people we visit.
+This is why we are tree planting on our Cambodia tours.

 Ensuring that the benefits of travelling reach local communities is a key part of our ethos when it comes to sustainable travel.
-One example of where we are putting this into practice is our tree planting initiative in Cambodia.
+Our tree planting initiative in Cambodia is one way we are putting this into practice.
 Here we take a closer look at the project.

 What are we doing?

-If you travel on any of our group tours to Cambodia, you’ll get to spend some time in the village planting mango and jackfruit trees.
+If you travel on any of our Cambodia group tours, you’ll get to spend some time in the village planting mango and jackfruit trees.
 We purchase the saplings from local growers and you’ll also get the chance to meet some of the locals as they help prepare the saplings and planting tools.

 Our aim is to plant some 3,000 trees to cover an area of 15-20 hectares.
 A significant number that will really make a difference to the surrounding landscape and community.